 Quad Flat Package (QFP):

-QFP emerged as the new generation high density surface mount solution to the cost pressure on the component manufacturers and users.
+QFP emerged as the new generation high density surface mount solution to the cost pressure on the electronic component manufacturers and users.
 QFP typically have 32 to 208 pins placed in a pitch of 0.4 to 1 mm.
 Its typical structure is flat rectangular body (usually square) and it has leads spreading from all along the perimeter.

 Ball Grid Array (BGA):